Glaven14/the-sounds-of-sorting/README.md

 Java Version: 21.0.6
 Visual Studio Code: 1.98.0

+## Changes:
+I made it so that the bars appeared and outfitted all sorting tests and sorts to deal with the event list

 ## Resources
-*   PM explained the merge and quicksort algorithms in more detail and helped me understand how the audiblizer should work, and helped me solve why MIDI won't open on my device.
+*   PM explained the merge and quicksort algorithms in more detail and helped me understand how the audiblizer should work, and helped me solve why MIDI won't open on my device. and helped explain what he meant by Initialize and Shuffle.
 *   Aubrey explained how the SortEvents be implemented.
 *   Project Assignment Page:
 https://osera.cs.grinnell.edu/ttap/data-structures-labs/the-sounds-of-sorting.html